bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/uposatha.md

 When both purity and consent are conveyed to the Sangha:

-'*Uttaro* bhante bhikkhu gilāno mayhaṃ chandañca pārisuddhiñca adāsi, tassa chando ca pārisuddhi ca mayā āhaṭā, sādhu bhante saṅgho dhāretu.'
+'*Uttaro* bhante bhikkhu gilāno mayhaṁ chandañca pārisuddhiñca adāsi, tassa chando ca pārisuddhi ca mayā āhaṭā, sādhu bhante saṅgho dhāretu.'

 '*Ven. sirs, 'Uttaro Bhikkhu' is sick.
 He has given his consent and